Alexander Aberdeen Forman

-Corporal Alexander Aberdeen Forman (January 14, 1843 – March 3, 1922) was an American soldier who fought in the American Civil War.
-Forman received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Seven Pines in Virginia on 31 May 1862.
-He was honored with the award on 17 August 1895.
+Alexander Aberdeen Forman (January 14, 1843 – March 3, 1922) was an American soldier who fought in the American Civil War.
+Forman received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Seven Pines in Virginia on May 31, 1862.
+He was honored with the award on August 17, 1895.

 Biography

 Forman was born in Scipio Township, Michigan, on January 14, 1843.
 He enlisted into the 7th Michigan Infantry.
-He died on March 3, 1922, and his remains are interred at the Cypress Hills Cemetery in Brooklyn, New York.
+He died on March 3, 1922, and his remains are interred at Cypress Hills Cemetery in Brooklyn, New York.

 Medal of Honor citation

 The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Corporal Alexander A. Forman, United States Army, for extraordinary heroism on 31 May 1862, while serving with Company C, 7th Michigan Infantry, in action at Fair Oaks, Virginia.
 Although wounded, Corporal Forman continued fighting until, fainting from loss of blood, he was carried off the field.